tiagovportela/WorldWealth/README.md

   - study - If True Person is going to study after legal age
   - spend money - Percentage of money the person will spend on needs other than basic
   - baby - If True person will have children
-  - premature die - If True person will die before 'dead_age'
+  - premature death - If True person will die before 'dead_age'
   - invest - If True, the person will invest some percentage of their money
 - invest_percentage - percentage of the money a person will invest each year.
 Sampled from uniform distribution between 0.05 and 0.2
 - years_to_give_birth - Years in which the person will give birth.
 Sampled from a geometric distribution.